 Once this analysis has completed and your trust has been designed and signed, it is critical for assets to be transferred into the trust.
 Assets often get overlooked or are improperly transferred, leading to a failed plan.
 At Weiner Law, we produce a list of your assets and give you specific instructions as to how each asset should either be transferred to your trust or have beneficiaries re-designated.
-We will work with you to ensure that this important process is completed.
+Our San Diego trust attorneys will work with you to ensure that this important process is completed.

 Three meeting process

 Our unique three meeting process is designed to ensure the implementation of a plan that will work for your family.

 We will look at what would happen with respect to your family and your assets if you pass away without a plan.
 If you have an existing estate plan, we will look at what happens under that plan.
 If you are not satisfied with the current situation, we will design a plan that accords with your specific objectives and gives you peace of mind.

 Around 4 weeks after your Family Wealth Planning Session, we will meet to sign all of your documents.
 This is not the end of the process.
 We will share with you your asset list with instructions.

 This is where we verify with you that the asset transfers and beneficiary changes have taken place.
 If there are questions, we address them.
 If there are assets that still need to be transferred, we continue to work with you to ensure that the asset transfer process is completed.